 Abeka Homeschool Curriculum Reviews Math

 The math has a vast scope, but the depth is minimal.
 It covers many topics but just superficially for most of them.
 Some children are unable to learn this way.
 It is like putting the child in front of a brick wall and tell him to run.
-Other kids may do well for a time, but after awhile you will notice that to perform the same math concept in another context does not happen unless it is structured precisely like an Abeka problem.
+Other kids may do well for a time, but after a while, you will notice that performing the same math concept in another context does not happen unless structured precisely like an Abeka problem.

 Abeka Homeschool Curriculum Reviews Subjects

 The language arts have a lot of writing.
-The lessons are not composition lessons, but fill-in tasks, rewriting sentences, and other busy work.
-It prevents real learning to take place, and the purpose of the lesson is lost.
+The lessons are not composition lessons but fill-in tasks, rewriting sentences, and other busywork.
+It prevents real learning from taking place, and the purpose of the lesson is lost.
 The science was all reading comprehension.
 Read this.
 Repeat it in these blanks.
 There is no hands-on science to make the learning enjoyable.
-The history was whitewashed.
 The white, Christian men were the heroes and did nothing wrong.
 There were free redemption stories attached wherever they could find room.
 Precisely in the grade 4 books.

 Abeka Homeschool Curriculum Reviews You Decide

-If Abeka is doing the job for you, it will seemingly continue to serve well for your kids.
+If Abeka is doing the job for you, it will seemingly continue to serve your kids well.
 If it's functioning for your students, keep doing it, but be prepared to make a move if it ceases working for your kids.
 Abeka usually is not something I advocate for new homeschoolers, though.
-It is too comparable to a regular school setting, and beginning homeschoolers often do accomplish more by starting with work that does not suggest to them the public school.
+It is too comparable to a regular school setting, and beginning homeschoolers often accomplish more by starting with work that does not suggest to them the public school.